Dumboiroy/tp/docs/UserGuide.md

 ```
 X appointments listed!
 ```
-The address book lists all appointments that fits the specified constraints.
+where HeartLink listed out all appointments that fits the specified constraints.

+The image below shows how it should look like when you execute the command: `find appt/12-10-2025`

 ![img.png](images/UI/FindAppointment.png)